-- The Public Trustee publishes a Combined Notice of Foreclosure and Sale in a local paper 5 times over 4 consecutive weeks, ending 45-60 calendar days prior to the first scheduled Sale date.
+- The Public Trustee publishes a Combined Notice of Foreclosure and Sale in a local newspaper 5 times over 4 consecutive weeks, ending 45-60 calendar days prior to the first scheduled Sale date.

-- At least 16 days prior to going to sale, the lender or their attorney must obtain an Order Authorizing Sale (OAS) from the District Court in the County where the property is located.
+- At least 16 days prior to the sale date, the lender or their attorney must obtain an Order Authorizing Sale (OAS) from the District Court in the County where the property is located.

-- The Pre-sale List is posted on the Public Trustee’s website by 3 p.m., Monday prior to Wednesday’s sale, and an amended list is posted by 4 p.m., Tuesday.
+- The Pre-sale List is posted on the Public Trustee’s website by 3 p.m., two business days prior to the sale, and an amended list is posted by 4 p.m., the day before the sale.

 - The Public Trustee conducts the Foreclosure Sale at 10 a.m. every Wednesday (except certain holidays) in the East Hearing Room at the Arapahoe County Administration Building, 5334 S. Prince St., Littleton, CO 80120.
-If the lender has not submitted a bid on a property scheduled for sale, the Public Trustee will automatically continue that property sale one week.
-If no lender bids are received on any scheduled properties, that week’s sale will be canceled.
+If no lender bids are submitted on any scheduled properties, that week’s sale will be canceled.

-- The Public Trustee files the Certificate of Purchase to the winning bidder within 5 business days after the sale.
+- The Public Trustee will record the Certificate of Purchase for successful bidders within 5 business days after the sale.